Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 If you venture beyond the obvious, the grounds of Kodai-ji exhibit small twin teahouses designed by Sen-no-Rikyu, founder of the tea ceremony in Japan.
 They are considered Important Cultural Properties of the country by the Japanese government.
 Nearby the teahouses, the mausoleum holds a shrine in memory of Hideyoshi and his wife, Nene.

 Once you’re done exploring the grounds, make sure you don’t forget to take Nene’s path through the peaceful bamboo groves back into Higashiyama’s streets.
-This is a much less crowded experience than you would expect at the famous Sagano Bamboo Forest in Arashiyama.
+This is a much less crowded experience than you would expect at the famous groves in Arashiyama.
 You should even be able to get photos without other people in them!

-TIP: Please don’t be that annoying tourist by carving your initials into the bamboo groves.
-Overtourism in Kyoto has meant this is a huge issue in Arashiyama, causing extensive damage to the bamboo there.
-I kindly urge you to be respectful of this otherwise untouched area so it can remain pristine for everyone to enjoy.
+TIP: Please don’t be that annoying tourist by carving initials into the bamboo groves.
+This is a huge issue in Arashiyama, causing extensive damage to the bamboo.
+I kindly urge my readers to be respectful and “invisible,” so it can remain pristine for everyone to enjoy.

-NOTE: Wild Japanese macaque monkeys are in this area and they have been known to frequent the forest surrounding the temple.
+NOTE: Wild Japanese macaque monkeys are in this area, known to frequent the forest surrounding the temple.
 Signs throughout the temple grounds warn the monkeys will bite, so do not make eye contact, take photos or smile (bare your teeth) at them as they consider this threatening.
 They aren’t as used to humans as the ones in Jigokudani Snow Monkey Park in Nagano.

 Tranquil scenery at Daigo-ji